Venezuela, Racked With Hyperinflation, Rolls Out New Banknotes

 The new banknotes are also shedding five zeroes in a bid to make matters more manageable for consumers, who presumably cannot carry backpacks bigger than themselves every time they need to do the week's grocery shopping.

 Paired with the currency changes are several other reforms aimed at curbing inflation and boosting the workers who have endured its yoke.
-In a televised announcement Friday, Maduro declared, among other things, that he would be raising the minimum wage by more than 3,000 percent and sharply raising gas prices that oil-rich country's subsidies had long kept at a bare minimum.
+In a televised announcement Friday, Maduro declared, among other things, that he would be raising the minimum wage by more than 3,000 percent and sharply raising gas prices that the oil-rich country's subsidies had long kept at a bare minimum.

 "I want the country to recover and I have the formula," the strongman told the country Friday, according to Reuters.
 "Trust me."